Art History Lecture Series with Rebecca Albiani

 Mickalene Thomas and Kehinde Wiley

-Thomas and Wiley—both featured in Black Refractions: Highlights from the Studio Museum in Harlem, on view at the Frye May 9–August 2, 2020—paint big, bold figurative paintings of African-American subjects that reclaim and reinterpret canonized images of beauty and power.
+Thomas and Wiley—who will both be featured in Black Refractions: Highlights from the Studio Museum in Harlem, on view at the Frye May 22–August 15, 2021—paint big, bold figurative paintings of African-American subjects that reclaim and reinterpret canonized images of beauty and power.

 $110 ($140 evening)